approov/quickstart-nodejs-token-check/docs/APPROOV_TOKEN_BINDING_QUICKSTART.md

 ## Why?

 To lock down your API server to your mobile app.
-Please read the brief summary in the [README](/README.md#why) at the root of this repo or visit our [website](https://approov.io/product.html) for more details.
+Please read the brief summary in the [Approov Overview](/OVERVIEW.md#why) at the root of this repo or visit our [website](https://approov.io/product/) for more details.

 [TOC](#toc---table-of-contents)

 ## How it works?

-For more background, see the overview in the [README](/README.md#how-it-works) at the root of this repository.
+For more background, see the [Approov Overview](/OVERVIEW.md#how-it-works) at the root of this repository.

 The main functionality for the Approov token binding check is in the file [src/approov-protected-server/token-binding-check/hello-server-protected.js](/src/approov-protected-server/token-binding-check/hello-server-protected.js).
 Take a look at the `verifyApproovToken()` and `verifyApproovTokenBinding()` functions to see the simple code for the checks.